 Estimate the energy gained and lost throughout the day and plan your body resources better.
 Energy is measured using a combination of sleep, workouts, daily activities & heart rate variability.

-The algorithm studies your Autonomic Nervous System (ANS) to accurately determine your stress levels through the day and negate the physical effects of workouts on your score.
+The algorithm studies your Autonomic Nervous System (ANS) to accurately determine your stress levels throughout the day and negate the physical effects of workouts on your score.

 Heart Rate Variability